-Calcutta was the city where I had basically finished my overland trip from London, through Turkey, Iran and Pakistan, 12 years ago.
+Calcutta was the city where I had basically finished my overland trip from London 12 years ago.
+Through Turkey, Iran and Pakistan I had been impended from further overland progress by Myanmar and then ‘cheated’ by catching a plane to Bangkok.

-Returning to Calcutta would be a ceremonial joining of the dots; prove you could take the long way and travel from London to Bangkok overland – if you had plenty of patience and what felt like a life-time to spare.
+Returning to Calcutta would be a ceremonial joining of the dots; prove you could take the long way and travel from London to Bangkok overland (through Nepal and China) – if you had plenty of patience and what felt like a life-time to spare.

 Answer – So you have enough time to get an Indian visa.

-After countless visits to the Indian Embassy and a total of eight hours of waiting time in queues, my Indian visa was obtained.
+After countless visits to the Indian Embassy in Kathmandu and a total of eight hours of waiting time in queues, my Indian visa was obtained.

 At 6am I was awoken by a commanding voice standing over me.

 The bus was sitting stationary, as though it had come to the end of the road.
 The commanding voice told me to quickly gather my belongings, get off the bus and follow.
-Otherwise I would not make the border in-time.
+Otherwise I would not make it to the Indian border in-time.

 In commando fatigue I followed; the commanding voice continually telling me to hurry ... until 200 metres later I stood before a waiting rickshaw.